ValeriaVG/crit/README.md

 - `crit plan.md` renders a markdown file with proper formatting and review UI
 - `crit http://localhost:3000` proxies your running app and adds a review interface to it
-- `crit landing.html` would render a static HTML artifact to review
+- `crit landing.html` renders a static HTML artifact to review
 - `crit` would auto-detect git changes and show syntax-highlighted diffs for local review.

 Everything runs locally via one single binary.